peteroupc/peteroupc.github.io/estimation.md

 <a id=Randomized_Integration></a>
 ## Randomized Integration

-Monte Carlo integration is a randomized way to estimate the integral ("area under the graph") of a function.  _Algorithm C_ can be used to estimate an integral of a function _h_(**z**), with the following properties:
+Monte Carlo integration is a randomized way to estimate the integral ("area under the graph") of a function.

+This time, suppose we have an endless stream of _vectors_ (_n_-dimensional points), each generated at random and independently from each other, and we can sample as many vectors from the stream as we want.

+_Algorithm C_ can be used to estimate an integral of a function _h_(**z**), where **z** is a vector from the stream, with the following properties:

 - _h_(**z**) is a multidimensional function that takes an _n_-dimensional vector and returns a real number.  _h_(**z**) is usually a function that's easy to evaluate but whose integral is hard to calculate.
 - **z** is an _n_-dimensional vector chosen at random in the sampling domain.